Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Rationality Solution Concepts

 Now, CE offer a perspective often broader than vanilla NE, by introducing the coordination between agents through external signals, thus making the agents' strategies correlated, in contrast with NE where each agent's strategy is independent of the others.
 CE allow for more efficient coordination among agents, potentially leading to better outcomes.
 In the specific context of multi-agent DRL, utilization of CE can be crucial especially in complex environments that require a high level of coordination and encapsulate intricate interconnections.

-Moreover, we feature some successful integrations of CE in multi-agent DRL.
+Moreover, there exist certain successful integrations of CE in multi-agent DRL.
 As an example, in \cite{yu2014multi} the authors apply CE on smart generation control in power systems.
 They present a novel algorithm that learns to achieve optimal joint equilibrium strategies.
 This approach employs the correlated equilibria in order to facilitate optimal coordination and consequently improve performance.
 Similarly, in \cite{gan2019new} they employ a dynamic correlation matrix to model agent interactions and complex relationships.
 With this technique, the authors enable the discovery of optimal CE and enhance collective outcomes.
-This work highlights how valuable are CE in hostile environments were agent interconnections are complex and change dynamically.
+That work highlights how valuable are CE in hostile environments in which agent interconnections are complex and change dynamically.
 Another successful application is presented in \cite{he2022multi}, where multiple agents employ the DQN algorithm to achieve CE optimal solutions in order to optimize a textile manufacturing optimization process.

 In~\cite{graf2024computational}, authors employ DRL for training agents that participate into uniform price auctions.
 Interestingly, this Deep Deterministic Policy Gradient (DDPG) algorithm leads to learned policies which are shown to converge to NE.
 Also, this algorithm can tackle continuous state and action spaces, a feature that Q-learning does not possess, though a drawback of this approach is that it requires fine tuning of the related parameters.